bcgov/data-publication/pages/dps_bcdc_w.md

 1. If you metadata record needs some work, a DataBC team member will change the state back to **Draft** and contact you to discuss your record.

 **_Notes_**
-* **Publication timing**: if there is a specific time and date that the release of these records is required, contact [DataBC DA](mailto:databc.da@gov.bc.ca) to work on timing that is withing regular government business hours, M-F 8:30 to 5pm._
+* **Publication timing**: if there is a specific time and date that the release of these records is required and not already working with someone at DataBC as part of the release please open a ticket with the [Data Systems & Services request system](https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/1/create/23) to work on timing that is withing regular government business hours, M-F 8:30 to 5pm._

 * See the the different [Publication States](#publication-states) for notifications and visibility to users.